DCzajkowski/vue-package-template/README.md

 8. Edit your new README file accordingly
 9. Run `npm publish`

+## How it works
+This template uses two different build systems.

+### NPM usage
+All code meant for npm usage is compiled with Webpack.
+All code goes into `dist-module/` folder.

+It is ignored by Git, but is being published to npm.

+### Browser usage
+All code meant for browser usage ie. `<script>` import is compiled with Browserify + Vueify.
+All code goes to `dist/` folder.

+It is ignored by Git, but is being published to npm.

+## Contributing
+You are welcome to contribute to this package in any way or form you want.
+New issues and pull requests are welcome.

+I am not a JavaScript expert and some things may not be made in the best way possible.
+Feel free to point out anything that sticks out.

 ## License
 Just use it.
 For free.
 Forever.

 ## Bugs
-If you find any bug or problem with the plugin please open an issue or create a pull request on the [Github repo](https://github.com/DCzajkowski/vue-lightbox).
+If you find any bug or problem with the template please open an issue or create a pull request on the [Github repo](https://github.com/DCzajkowski/vue-lightbox).